 Avoid the Red Circle of Curiosity or Get Soap in Your Eye

-I have a habit of checking the notifications on my various social media sites before I get up in the morning.
+I have a habit of checking the notifications on my various social media sites before getting up in the morning.
 I had one Pinterest notification this morning and opened the app thinking it would be a picture of a cute animal or the latest idea for inventive Christmas table decorations.
 Before I could open the notification, the Pinterest algorithm thought it would be nice to lay a trap for me on the front page.
-It was a black and white picture of a man, standing beside a chair.
-At his feet was a big, red circle.
+It was a black and white picture of a man standing beside a chair.
+At his feet was a big red circle.
 My better judgment said don’t click.
-The caption read, “People In The 1800’s Did This With Dead Bodies”.
-This man is alive, or so I thought, and there is definitely something on the floor behind his feet inside the red circle.
-I squint, but the thing on the floor is too small to identify, and so my journey through Victorian postmortem photography takes a morbid turn.
-The thing in the red circle was a contraption to hold the dead up in a posed position while the photographer snapped pics of them, usually with their eyes open, and sometimes with their live relatives standing around them.
+The caption read, ‘People In the 1800’s Did This With Dead Bodies’.
+The man in the picture looked alive, or so I thought.
+There was definitely something on the floor behind his feet.
+I squint, but I can’t identify the thing on the floor.
+My journey through Victorian postmortem photography takes a morbid turn.
+The thing in the red circle is a contraption to hold the dead up in a posed position while the photographer snaps pics of them, usually with their eyes open, and sometimes with their living relatives standing around them.

-I will admit I do like interesting cemetery monuments, and I do have Pinterest boards with photographs I took of said monuments, but what would make Pinterest think I would want to see the dead people who sleep beneath those monuments posed as if they were alive?
+I will admit I do like interesting cemetery monuments, and I do have Pinterest boards with photographs I took of said monuments, but what would make Pinterest think I wanted to see posed dead people?